qzs21/Quick-Accounting/README.md

 # Quick-Accounting
-Quick accounting is iOS application.It's for my mom.
+Quick accounting is an iOS application.
+It's for my mom.

 ![](./snapshot/snapshot.png)